Authors of section

 infection

-Debridement of soft tissue or bone may leave dead space between bone ends, or under flaps.
-If present, this should be filled, usually with a material that delivers high levels of antibiotics.
+Debridement of soft tissue or bone may leave dead space between bone ends or under flaps.
+If present, dead space should be filled, usually with a material that delivers high levels of antibiotics.
+This can be done with a block of antibiotic bone cement or bone cement beads.
 This illustration shows antibiotic beads placed within potential dead space under a muscle flap.
-If this is done, plans should be made for later exposure and removal of beads with probable replacement by bone graft.
+If this is done, plans should be made for later exposure and removal of beads.
+Beads are usually replaced with bone graft.

 infection